 One point of frequent misalignment in many companies is the connection between sales and marketing.
 Sales may be concerned that marketing isn’t sending them enough quality leads; marketing is frustrated that sales doesn’t do more with the leads they are giving them.
 Sound familiar?

 “If the sales department doesn’t have a commitment to what a good or qualified lead is going to be and what they are going to do with it, you can’t assess whether or not marketing is effective,” says Joel Emery, Atomic Revenue’s Sales Systems Architect.
-“Unless someone (a third party) is there to broker dialogue between these two, making sure the gaps are bridged, there will continue to be misalignment.”
+“Unless someone (a third party) is there to broker dialogue between these two, ensuring the gaps are bridged, there will continue to be misalignment.”